 What are the benefits of panelling?

-Does it have to be made from MDF?
+Does wall panelling have to be made from MDF?

 Wood is the traditional material used for wall panels but if you're going for a more modern painted finish, MDF is much better value and is actually a very stable board.
 In high-moisture environments, like bathrooms, it's essential to use Moisture Resistant (MR) MDF.